 The intriguing exhibitions at the museum and the beautiful views outside Danubiana make it even more appealing as a tourist destination.

-The Danubiana Museum is one of the most visited art galleries in all of Europe, and it has received much acclaim.
+The Danubiana Museum is one of Europe’s most visited art galleries, and it has received much acclaim.
 Its stunning architecture, updated art displays, and beautiful park have earned it a high profile in the art world.

 It may be toured by private vehicle or by public transportation.
 Outside the gallery, there’s a beautiful open area where you can relax.